rmartinho/flamingdangerzone/about.markdown

 ### Intellectual property

-Unless otherwise mentioned, all content on this website is licensed under the [Creative Commons Attribution 3.0 Unported][cc-by] license.
+Except where otherwise noted, content on this site is licensed under a [Creative Commons Attribution 3.0 Unported License][cc-by].

 The favicon image is in the public domain.